gnmonsour/typegraphQL-study/projectLog.md

 - although this wasn't needed it was a good study of how to do it
 - tested and worked as expected with fail and success inputs

+### Testing GraphQL Resolvers

+- setup environment for tests
+- integration testing call resolvers
+- comparing results with db
+- install packages `npm i -D jest typescript ts-jest @types/jest`
+- initialize a configuration file: `./node_modules/.bin/ts-jest config:init`
+- created a typeorm database configuration for testing 'testConn.ts'
+- created a 'testSetup' file that runs 'testConn' with a drop table true argument
+- this ensures that the tests run on a fresh table so inputs and outputs remain consistent
+- setup a helper method called gqall to wrap the `graphql` query command
+- refactored the `buildSchema` call into a helper `createShema` method
+- used it in the initialization for the server 'index.ts' and helper gqall setup
+- created a test file at 'modules/user/register/Register.test.ts'
+- ran test successfully, the testing setup is up and running

   ***

 ## 2021/03/19